ILC's Treatment for Intermittent Claudication

 For those who have had recurrence of pain post-surgery,

-A low-risk, outpatient treatment is now an option for you.
+low-risk, outpatient treatments are now an option for you.

 This page provides information on the main symptoms and causes of intermittent claudication and our treatment procedures.
 The information includes the method of treatment, treatment time, and information about insurance.
 We use the Cellgel method, which is one of the most advanced methods in the world, and the characteristics of this method are also described in detail.